Who are you?

 - Unlimited Verizon data and tethering : about $150/ month.
 This is expensive but it allows us to work anywhere, so the return on investment is good.

 - Food : about $400 a month for two.
-We cook a lot, we try to eat healthy, we don’t buy junk food, we almost never go to the restaurant.
+We cook a lot, we try to eat healthy, we buy organic and no junk food.
+We almost never go to the restaurant except if there is iconic food to try somewhere.

 - Gas : $ 2,20 a gallon on average, from $100 to $300 a month.